animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >  I kind of intimately, silently, slowly-and-aware-of-their-power had shaken hands with the police officers.
 Police officers came in for questioning.
 I didn't say a word, looked them intensely in the eyes, and slowly made it clear that I was aware of them.
 I shook hands with each one, slowly and with a slow intimate intensity.
 >
 > I was still afraid my mom was going to die.
 We were moved to a different room and I danced with my mom in the hall out of an effort to reduce her fear, or my fear, or bring humor to the situation, while we were waiting, still mostly silently.
 I'd been taking lessons with her those months, poorly, tango lessons that I started with professional teachers in a class she brought me to, where a friend my age taught, while in the House on May St. I never got good at it, unlike my mom, who'd been dancing since childhood and was originally taught by my grandma.

+-->

+A nurse was there to help thaw my legs to prevent hypothermia and frostbite.
+My legs were thawed in some machine and my mom arrived.
+I was still afraid her life was in danger, but I didn’t say anything.
+I didn't talk much.

+#### Swallowing my tongue

 Then in a bed, while doctors or nurses or attendants were in the room, I felt some strange thing happen with my tongue and throat, like my tongue was going back into it, my mouth opened wide, and it was like I swallowed my tongue, the whole [Kundalini](https://en.wikipedia.org/wiki/Kundalini) that had "risen."